-(a) If a provider imposes a fee or other charge or receives money or other payments not authorized by Section 23 or 24, the individual may void the agreement and recover as provided in Section 35.

-(b) If a provider is not registered as required by this [act] when an individual assents to an agreement, the agreement is voidable by the individual.

-(c) If an individual voids an agreement under subsection (b), the provider does not have a claim against the individual for breach of contract or for restitution.
+- (a) If a provider imposes a fee or other charge or receives money or other payments not authorized by Section 23 or 24, the individual may void the agreement and recover as provided in Section 35. - (b) If a provider is not registered as required by this [act] when an individual assents to an agreement, the agreement is voidable by the individual. - (c) If an individual voids an agreement under subsection (b), the provider does not have a claim against the individual for breach of contract or for restitution.

 SECTION 26.
-TERMINATION OF AGREEMENTS.
+RETENTION OF RECORDS TERMINATION OF

+AGREEMENTS.
+A provider shall maintain records for each individual for whom it provides debt-management services for five years after the final payment made by the individual and produce a copy of them to the individual within a reasonable time after a request for them.
+The provider may use electronic or other means of storage of the records.
-(a) If an individual who has entered into an agreement fails for 60 days to make payments required by the agreement, a provider may terminate the agreement.

-(b) If a provider or an individual terminates an agreement, the provider shall immediately return to the individual:

-(1) any money of the individual held in trust for the benefit of the individual; and

-(2) 65 percent of any portion of the set-up fee received pursuant to

-Section 23(d)(2) which has not been credited against settlement fees.
+- (a) If an individual who has entered into an agreement fails for 60 days to make payments required by the agreement, a provider may terminate the agreement. - (b) If a provider or an individual terminates an agreement, the provider shall immediately return to the individual: - (1) any money of the individual held in trust for the benefit of the individual; and - (2) 65 percent of any portion of the set-up fee received pursuant to Section 23(d)(2) which has not been credited against settlement fees.